nefarius/Nefarius.HttpClient.LiteDbCache/README.md

 Register one or
 more [named HTTP clients](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/http-requests#named-clients) with `AddLiteDbCache`.
-This example snippet registers a cached client that will query your public IP address using [`https://ifconfig.me/`](https://ifconfig.me/) and cache the response indefinitely to a local embedded database
+This example snippet registers a cached client that will query your public IP address using [`https://ifconfig.me/`](https://ifconfig.me/) and cache the response for 10 minutes to a local embedded database
 instance:

 ```csharp